katemae/esports-modeling/index.md

 ## **Framing the Problem** <a name="frame_problem"></a>
 League of Legends is a game that features a very diverse cast of over 160 characters, or champions, who each have their own unique abilities and techniques.
 Nonetheless, with over 160 champions, some will have similar playstyles and are thus grouped into **classes**.

-League features six main classes for its champions, each with its own unique strengths and weaknesses:
+League of Legends features six main classes for its champions, each with its own unique strengths and weaknesses:

 #### **Tanks**